Raniz85/raniz.blog/src/posts/devcontainers2/index.md

 # Sound
-Getting sound working is essentially the same as for graphical applications, but instead of mounting a directory we mount a proxy socket instead.
+Getting sound working is essentially the same as for graphical applications, but instead of mounting a directory we mount a proxy socket.
 The profile for PulseAudio looks like this:

 ```
 config: